JIAQI13/minesweeper-redux/README.md

 - Board: the game baord with 16 \* 16 cells
 - Cell: each square filled with number or mine
+- Minesweeper: holds all the states and action

 ## 2. How you are passing state to the components and keeping track of counts

+- states are sotred in redux and pass into components using useSelector hook
+- counts are monitoried by one of the state in redux

 ## 3. How you are managing styling